Browse by Medical Category

 Massachusetts General Hospital's Gastroesophageal Surgery Program offers advanced surgical options to treat the complete range of gastroesophageal conditions, including gastric and esophageal cancers and benign esophageal disease.

 Mass General's Hernia Surgery Program provides a full range of surgical treatments for treating hernias.
+The Center provides expert care and multiple locations (Boston, Danvers and Salem).

 Massachusetts General Hospital's Liver Surgery Program provides expert care within a multidisciplinary team.
 Surgeons specialize in conventional, complex and laparoscopic removal of liver tumors, including use of experimental therapies and advanced surgical techniques.